hudsonbay/amazon-clone-react/README.md

 # Amazon Clone React application

-This project is a React application that connects to an Elixir/Phoenix API in Absinthe GraphQL https://github.com/hudsonbay/commerce-platform-api
+This project is a React application that will connect to an Elixir/Phoenix API in Absinthe GraphQL https://github.com/hudsonbay/commerce-platform-api

 See it in production: https://amazon-clone-react-rust.vercel.app/

-This was made using React Relay to fetch the data.

 It uses JWT authentication.